GaurYash9911/GaurYash9911/README.md

 - 👋 Hi, I’m @GaurYash9911
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Deep learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me yashgaur9911@gmail.com